Erymer/minimalist-dotfiles/README.md

 ## GNU Stow

-You can use [GNU Stow](https://www.gnu.org/software/stow/) does it using the `--dotfiles` flag, however, if there's already a configuration file in the system of any the tools and/or shells used here you will need to delete or create a backup of this files manually.
+You can use [GNU Stow](https://www.gnu.org/software/stow/) using the `--dotfiles` flag, however, if there's already a configuration file in the system of any the tools and/or shells used here you will need to delete or create a backup of this files manually.